ConatusForever/Analytic-Engineering-Projects/Data Engineering/CRM/ReadMe.md

 ![CRM Data Flow Diagram](https://github.com/ConatusForever/Python-Data-Projects/blob/main/Data%20Engineering/CRM/CRMDataFlowDiagram.png?raw=true)

 # Project Overview
-This is a End-To-End Azure & Snowflake analytics engineering project where I used Python, SnowSQL, SnowPark & Power BI to create a data solution.
+This is an end-to-end Azure & Snowflake analytics engineering project where I used Python, SnowSQL, SnowPark, and Power BI to create a data solution.
 Multiple CRM files are read from local storage and pushed to Azure Data Lake Gen2.
-From there I used snowSQL to build a virtual data warehouse to stage and manage my data.
+From there, I used SnowSQL to build a virtual data warehouse to stage and manage my data.
 SnowPark was used to transform and clean the data.
-Power BI was used as the visualization tool used for analytical consumption.
+Power BI was used as the visualization tool for analytical consumption.

 # Analytic Engineering Skills
 * SnowSQL CLI